usnistgov/oscal-xproc3/tutorial/sequence/Lesson01/setup_101.md

 ## Goals

-Run an XProc 3.0 pipeline in an XProc 3.0 engine.
+Set up and run an XProc 3.0 pipeline in an XProc 3.0 engine.
 See the results.

 With a little practice, become comfortable running XProc pipelines, seeing results on a console (command line) window as well as in the file system.